-Prior to his work at Habitat, Mr. Grundy worked as an organizational consultant, developer, and President of a national supplemental educational services company that focused on turning around failing public schools.
+Prior to his work at Habitat, Matthew worked as an organizational consultant, developer, and President of a national supplemental educational services company that focused on turning around failing public schools.
 His work helped improve K-12 academic outcomes for 250,000 low-income students across 16 states within 1,000 schools.
-Matthew hails from southern California and received his Bachelor’s from the University of Southern California in business administration with an emphasis in entrepreneurial studies.
-He, his wife Jocelyn, and their six children are looking forward to this next season of community support with his role as the incoming Deputy Mayor.

 Chief of Staff to the Mayor

 Kelli Furtado is Mayor Dyer’s Chief of Staff.
 In this role, she is responsible for supporting Mayor Dyer’s One Fresno Vision, navigating a variety of policy priorities, all focused on ensuring efficiencies, sustaining momentum, and accomplishing the Administration’s initiatives.

 Kelli also serves as a liaison to the City Council, her colleagues, and various community stakeholders.